 Your Brand & Reputation Matters – Take It Seriously

-If you’re a small business owner, or the president of a large corporation, you probably understand the multitude of challenges you need to stay on top of in order to keep your brand and reputation afloat.
+If you’re a small business owner, or the CEO of a large corporation, you probably understand the multitude of challenges you need to stay on top of in order to keep your brand and reputation afloat.

 Angry customers, regardless of whether they are justified (or not), pose a serious threat to your business’s online reputation and bottom line.
 And today, all it takes is one angry or well-thought out and placed Twitter, Facebook, or other social media post.